 Brief itemsreleased by Linus on April 5.
 It contains a fair number of fixes.
 Says Linus: "We should be getting close to a 2.6.21 release, so please update any regression reports you've done."

 A few dozen patches have been merged into the mainline git repository since -rc6 was released.
 Your editor guesses that one more -rc will be needed before 2.6.21 is done.

-The current stable 2.6 kernel is 184.108.40.206, released on April 6; 18.104.22.168 had been released moments earlier.
+The current stable 2.6 kernel is 184.108.40.206, released on April 6; 220.127.116.11 had been released moments earlier.
 The two patches contain a fair number of fixes, including one for a remotely exploitable crash in the Appletalk code.

 For older kernels: 18.104.22.168-rc1 was released on April 11 with about a dozen fixes.

 Kernel development news